-This briefing note explains how the GP referral pathway works and how to implement it in PCNs and practices.
+This briefing note explains how the GP referral pathway works and how to implement it in primary care networks (PCNs) and practices.
 It has been produced in partnership with Royal College of General Practitioners, Royal Pharmaceutical Society, Pharmaceutical Services Negotiating Committee, Primary Care Pharmacy Association and us.

 - What is the NHS Community Pharmacist Consultation Service?